nameless695/JokerCord/README.md

 Welcome to JokerCord Pokécord SelfBot.
 This bot has been made by JokerWare and it is aimed for cheating the PokéCord Discord bot.
 Please be aware I am not responsible for any bans or problems caused by the usage of this bot.
 Use at your own risk.

 **ATTENTION.
-Until further notice, the bot only catches Pokemons in the same server of which "spam_channel" pertains.**
+Until further notice, the bot only catches Pokemons in the same server of which "spam_channel" pertains.
+PLEASE type a channel ID when the bot asks so, or else it will catch Pokemons on EVERY server the self bot is in which would probably cause you a ban.**

 ## Installation